XDarkPhoenixes/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

-Other possible tables and graphs that one could create include but not limited to: Outcomes based on pledged, Outcomes based on Country, and Outcomes based on Closing date
+Other possible tables and graphs that one could create include but not limited to: Outcomes based on pledged, Outcomes based on Country, and Outcomes based on Closing date.